autamus/docs/user-guide/create-automated-build.md

 ### 5. Build and Deploy!

-Try adding these new files to your repository via a pull request, and ensure that the containers build.
+Try adding this workflow to your repository via a pull request, and ensure that the containers build.
 When you merge, they will be pushed to the registry!
 If you are using GitHub Container Registry, be sure to visit your organization or user packages and update the containers from private to public, if this is what